yellobyte/ESP32-DevBoards-Getting-Started/README.md

 # ESP32 Development Boards - Getting started

 A big variety of **ESP32** development boards has flooded the market since the first ESP32 chip was released in 2016 by Espressif.
-Most boards contain the original **ESP32**, some an **ESP32-S2** and newer ones the most recent flavor **ESP-S3**.
+Most boards contain the original **ESP32**, some an **ESP32-S2** and newer ones the most recent flavor **ESP32-S3**.
 For differences between those chips look [**here**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/doc/Comparison_Espressif-ESP32-S2-C3-S3.pdf).

-The ESP32 chip family is loaded with lots of features, like WiFi/Bluetooth, dual core (up to 240MHz clock frequency), integrated Flash memory, lots of GPIO (peripheral input/output) pins, ADC/DAC, UART, I2S, SPI, low power states, JTAG debugging option, etc. Have a look at the many documents in folder [**doc**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/doc) for more infos.
+The ESP32 chip family is loaded with features, e.g. WiFi/Bluetooth, dual core (up to 240MHz clock frequency), integrated Flash memory, lots of GPIO pins (peripheral input/output), ADC/DAC, UART, I2S, SPI, low power states, JTAG debugging option, etc. Have a look at the many documents in folder [**doc**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/doc) for more infos.

-Almost all development boards feature lots of GPIO pins, a combination of WLAN antenna and/or IPX antenna connector, USB-Port, LDO voltage regulator and some LEDs (Power/RX/TX).
+Almost all development boards feature a greater number of GPIO pins, a combination of WLAN antenna and/or IPX antenna connector, USB-Port, LDO voltage regulator and some LEDs (Power/RX/TX).
 Some boards have additional features, like camera, RGB-LED, battery connector, more Flash memory and/or PSRAM, etc.

-Probably the best way to get familiar with a certain board is to write small software samples for trying out the different features available, e.g. letting the onboard LED blink or change color (RGB-LED), generate serial output, connect to a WLAN, read the status of a connected push button, etc.
+Probably the best way to get familiar with a certain board is to write small software samples for trying out the different features, e.g. letting the onboard LED blink or change color (RGB-LED), generate serial output, connect to a WLAN, read the status of a connected push button, etc.

 ## :file_folder: Examples